JiminGo-Research/jimingo-research.github.io/_projects/7_projects.md

 <b>Role</b>: Team Leader (Project Management, Data Preprocessing, and Transformer Model Development)

-You can find the full implementation, datasets at the following link and here is the <a> paper </a> .
+You can find the full implementation and datasets at the <a href="https://drive.google.com/drive/folders/1gWSnfs6QbPVHuD3VnZG9qKKRSE46WSq4?usp=drive_link"> following link</a>, and here is the <a href="https://drive.google.com/file/d/1F2HmuMFcJf_VOaAvTp1LXQMhTBTUGIOB/view">paper</a>.

 <b>Background & Objective</b>